maher2603/ecs522/README.md

 - The weekly weather page is accessed when clicking the 'Week' button on the home page.
 This shows the 5 day forecast from the day you are currently in.

 - The location page allows the user to select city names to view the current weather in those locations.

+## Extensions

+- Making use of navigator.geolocation to help get the user's current location of their device, in order to display weather data that would be relevant to them in real time.

+- Utilising the 5 Day / 3 Hour Forecast Weather API to help capture weather data for daily and weekly forecasts.

+- Use of XML namespaces to import self-made SVG files for rendering weather images (e.g. sunny, cloud, rain, etc.) on the home page.